 Participants

-The covert orienting task was performed by two groups,a group of eight neurological patients who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age of 66), and a control group (3 male, handedness untested, mean age of 74).
-The two groups were not strictly age-matched, but did not significantly differ with respect to age (t12.5=1.8, p>0.05).
-The visual working memory task was performed by these same two groups plus an additional control group of healthy young adults.
+The covert orienting task was performed by two groups, eight neurological patients who showed symptoms of neglect in pre-testing (3 male, 2 left handed, mean age =66; see Table x for details), and a healthy older control group (3 male, handedness untested, mean age=74).
+The two groups did not differ with respect to age (t12.5=1.8, p>0.05).
+The visual working memory task was performed by these same two groups and an additional control group of healthy young adults.
 FIXME: demographics missing.

-Patients were also tested on for signs of neglect using three standard clinical tests: line bisection, star cancellation, and figure copying.
-Figure copying was codded qualitatively as having or lacking signs of neglect.
-The other two tasks are inherently quantitative by nature, and included for analysis as such, but cutoffs were used to signify the presence of neglect.
-The participant's bisection marks were recorded as deviation from centre as a percentage of the total line's length.
+Patients were also tested for signs of neglect using three standard clinical tests: line bisection, star cancellation, and figure copying (Wilson et al., 1987).
+Figure copying was coded qualitatively as exhibiting evidence of left-sided distortions or omissions – that is, signs of neglect.
+For line bisection, participant's bisection marks were recorded as deviations from centre as a percentage of the total line's length.
+Rightward deviations were scored as positive deviations whereas leftward deviations were scored as negative.
 Impaired performance was defined as a bias of greater than 5% of line-length.
-For star cancellation, the percentage of missed targets on the left side of the page was recorded, and impaired performance was defined as > 10% of targets.
-Three of the patients scored as impaired on all the tasks, and these participants also scored highest quantitatively on the bisection and cancellation tasks (see table tk).
-Only one did not show neglect on any task.
+For star cancellation, the percentage of missed targets on the left side was recorded, and impaired performance was defined as > than 10% omissions of left-sided targets.
+Three of the patients scored as impaired on all three tasks, and these participants also scored highest quantitatively on the bisection and cancellation tasks (see table tk).
+Only one participant failed to show signs of neglect on any task (Table x).

 Apparatus and Procedure